Be Inspired Blog - Arizona

 Ultimately, the master gardeners say, it comes down to the gardener.
 Both types of beds work well in local conditions, so whichever is more likely to get you out into the garden.

 Of course, you should also consider which plants you’ll be growing, and how long you plan to keep them around.
 While small edibles and annuals are perfect for a raised bed, that shade-producing tree and row of hedges are better suited for a basin where it can stretch its roots and become an established and permanent part of your landscape.
+In either case, mulch will be a key factor in helping retain moisture and support healthy root development.

 Ask The Gardening Experts